felicityin/nand2tetris-rs/README.md

 # Descri-ption

-This re-pository im-plements some of the -projects in the book "The Elements of Com-puter Systems: Building a Modern Com-puter from First Princi-ples".
+This repository implements some of the projects in the book "The Elements of Computer Systems: Building a Modern Computer from First Principles".

 # Run